frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 ## Background

-The Haskell *Security Response Team* has recently bootstrapped the [*haskell/security-advisories*] database.
+The Haskell *Security Response Team* recently bootstrapped the [*haskell/security-advisories*][repo-security-advisories] database.
 This repository contains:

 - The security advisories themselves.
 These are freeform Markdown files with a TOML header.
-The header contains various required or optional fields encoding information about the security issue, the package it affects and the affected versions.
+The header contains various required or optional fields encoding information about the security issue, the package it affects, and the affected package versions.
 - Tools for maintaining the database and exporting the data in various formats.
-The *hsec-tools* Cabal package contains a library that defines the advisory data format and parsers, and the `hsec-tools` executable which is a front-end to advisory processing behaviours.
+The *hsec-tools* Cabal package contains a library that defines the advisory data format and parsers, and the `hsec-tools` executable which is a CLI front-end for processing advisories.

-With both tool sources and advisory data in the repository, our *continuous integration (CI)* pipelines have to do several things:
+With both tool sources and advisory data in the repository our *continuous integration (CI)* pipelines have to do several things:

 - **Build and test the tools.**  We want to test against several